 - Other symptoms of COPD can be more vague.
 Examples are weight loss, tiredness and ankle swelling.

-What's the difference between chronic obstructive pulmonary disease and asthma?
+What is the difference between COPD and asthma?

-COPD and asthma cause similar symptoms.
-However, they are different diseases.
+COPD and asthma cause similar symptoms - in particular difficulty breathing (breathlessness).
+However, they are completely different diseases.
 Briefly:

 - In COPD there is permanent damage to the airways.
 The narrowed airways are fixed, and so symptoms are persistent (chronic).
 Treatment to open up the airways is therefore limited.

-- In asthma there is inflammation in the airways which makes the muscles in the airways constrict.
-This causes the airways to narrow.
-The symptoms tend to come and go, and vary in severity from time to time.
+- In asthma there is inflammation in the airways which makes the muscles in the airways narrow (constrict).
+This is temporary so the narrowing comes and goes.
+So, the symptoms tend to come and go, and vary in severity from time to time.
 Treatment to reduce inflammation and to open up the airways usually works well.

 - COPD is more likely than asthma to cause an ongoing cough with phlegm (sputum).